Rezonality/zep/README.md

 cd zep

 ## 2. Add extra packages
 If you don't have them already, the following packages are required, depending on your system.
-Note, that SDL is part of the build, and not installed seperately.
+Note, that SDL is part of the prebuild via vcpkg, and not installed separately.
 It is only used for the demo, not the core editor library or unit tests.
 Qt is required to build the Qt demo on linux.
 If you have compilation problems, you might need to investigate the compiler you are using.
 Ubuntu 16 & 17 both have a recent enough version for it to work.
 On Ubuntu 14 I tend to upgrade to g++6 The Qt app builds on linux, but is not part of the travis setup yet.